 In essence, CyberTracker is the most efficient method of data collection using GPS.
 You can use CyberTracker with various handheld devices such as a Smartphone or computer to record any kind of observation made while out in the field.
 It requires no programming skills and allows you to customize an application for your own data collection needs.

 5. Quiet Cellular Antenna Technology

-This is one of the most intriguing African inventions and Paul van Jaarsveld and Gordon Mayhew, who are South Africans were the brains behind it.
-The quiet cellular antennae technology has a square kilometer array plan that reduces noisy cellular emissions from base stations used by cellular companies.
+This is one of the most intriguing African inventions Paul van Jaarsveld and Gordon Mayhew, who are South Africans were the brains gifted us.
+The quiet cellular antennae technology has a square kilometre array plan that reduces noisy cellular emissions from base stations used by cellular companies.
 This African technology is based on one phased-array principle that blocks radio frequency transmissions along a given direction and also provides an omnidirectional coverage.

 The antenna has been tested in other parts of the world and has worked extremely well.
 Trial measurements have shown that the radio signal frequency levels can be significantly reduced while at the same time maintaining the original GSM coverage.
 The SKA is projected to be 50 to 100 times more sensitive than any other radio telescope ever built, and an area without much radio emissions is essential for the success of the project.